CZ-NIC/pz/README.md

     # matched groups treated as tuple
     echo "hello world" | pz 'search(r"(.*)\s(.*)", s)'  # "hello, world"
     ```
 * Callable: It gets called.
 Very useful when handling simple function – without the need of explicitly putting parenthesis to call the function, we can omit quoting in Bash (expression `s.lower()` would have had to be quoted.)
-Use 3 verbose flags `-vvv` to inspect the internal change of the command.
+Use the verbose flag `-v` to inspect the internal change of the command.
     ```bash
     # internally changed to `s = s.lower()`
     echo "HEllO" | pz s.lower  # "hello"